Acura Certified Pre-Owned Warranty

 Jump to insight

-Acura’s certification program for used vehicles is called Acura Certified, but Acura Certified vehicles actually come in two tiers: Precision Certified and Precision Used.
+Acura’s certification program for used vehicles is called Acura Certified, but Acura Certified vehicles actually come in three options: Precision Certified, Precision Certified electric vehicles (EVs) and Precision Used.
+Precision Certified vehicles are its main CPO vehicles, while Precision Used vehicles have less strict requirements.

-(Note: If your CPO Acura’s factory bumper-to-bumper warranty has already expired by the time you purchase it, you’ll still get two years/100,000 miles of bumper-to-bumper coverage starting on the date you purchase the vehicle.)
+Note that if your CPO Acura’s factory warranty has already expired by the time you purchase it, you’ll still get 2 years/50,000 miles of bumper-to-bumper coverage for Precision Certified vehicles and EVs and at least six months of bumper-to-bumper protection for Precision Used vehicles.

 » LEARN: What does a car warranty cover?